PratikMaitra/COMS_672_Project/README.md

 # Tiny Llama Diplomacy Bot

 A lightweight AI model trained to play Diplomacy, a strategic board game that involves negotiation, cooperation, and competition.
-This project leverages parameter-efficient fine-tuning (PEFT) techniques to adapt the model for variant maps and issue effective orders.
+This project leverages parameter-efficient fine-tuning (PEFT) techniques like Low Rank Adaption of LLMs(LoRA) to adapt the model for variant maps and issue effective orders.

 ## Table of Contents